cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 ![For Enterprises](images/pricing-large.PNG){#fig:sp20-516-246-pricing-large.PNG}

-The costs on cloud instances will depend on the instance types you choose, the regions you run in, whether you need local disk for your instances, and your use of discounts.
+AWS is generally is the provider of lowest costs based on this simple comparison.
+The actual costs on cloud instances will depend on the instance types you choose, the regions you run in, whether you need local disk for your instances, and your use of discounts.
 Cloud providers have calculators on their sites to calculate pricing based on your scenario and AI services you choose.

 ## Challenges to overcome in adopting AI in the cloud